build-on-aws/bedrock-agent-txt2sql/README.md

 ![agent create](images/agent_create.png)

-- The agent description is optional, and use the default new service role.
+- For this next screen, agent description is optional.
+Use the default new service role.
 For the model, select **Anthropic Claude 3 Haiku**.
 Next, provide the following instruction for the agent:

 ```instruction